-YUI Compressor is a tool for minifying CSS code.
-Minification or compression means removing all unnecessary characters, such as spaces, new lines, comments without changing the functionality of the source code.
+Minification or compression means removing all unnecessary characters, such as spaces, new lines, comments, without changing the functionality of the source code.
 During development and debugging, these characters make code easier to read.
-At the production stage they only increase the size of code to be transferred.
+At the production stage, they only increase the size of code to be transferred.

 In the Settings/Preferences dialog (Ctrl+Alt+S), click File Watchers under Tools.
 The File Watchers page that opens shows the list of already configured File Watchers.

-Click the or press Ctrl+N and choose the YUI Compressor CSS predefined template from the list.
+Click or press Alt+Insert and select the CSSO CSS Optimizer predefined template from the list.